Atul Keshap: Career

 He is the recipient of a certificate of recognition from Secretary of State Colin Powell for duties performed in the State Department Operations Center on September 11, 2001 and afterwards.
 In July 2018, Keshap received the Distinguished Honor Award from Secretary of State Mike Pompeo.

 US Chargé d'affaires to India

 He served as the Chargé d'affaires of the United States mission to India.
-He was criticized by Human Rights group and US congressmen for meeting the chief of the Rashtriya Swayamsevak Sangh, an Indian right wing paramilitary organisation with Hindu nationalist ideology.
+He was criticized by Human Rights group and US congressmen for meeting the chief of the Rashtriya Swayamsevak Sangh, an Indian right wing organisation with Hindu nationalist ideology.
 US Congressman David Trone (Democrat-Maryland) said, "By engaging with RSS officials and discussing their ideology, the United States could lend legitimacy to this controversial group and further jeopardize the communities that the RSS has targeted."